hexagonix/Doc/Hexagonix/README.en.md

 Password: root
 ```

-You can add another user by changing the 'USUARIO.UNX' file at the root of the disk.
-Remember not to remove the root user.
+You can add another user by changing the `USUARIO.UNX` file at the root of the disk.
+Remember not to remove the `root user`.
 This can make the system permanently inoperable.

 </div>